Apodini/swift-log-elk/README.md

 **Important:** The `maximumTotalLogStorageSize` MUST be at least twice as large as the `logStorageSize` (this is also validated during instanciation of the `LogstashLogHandler`).
 The reason for this are the temporary buffers that are allocated during uploading of the log data, so that a simultaneous logging call doesn't block (except for the duration it takes to copy the logs to the temporary buffer which is very fast).

 Why at least twice as large?
-The process of allocating temporary buffers could possibly be repeated, if the log storage runs full during uploading of old log data.
-A possible scenario is an environment, where the network conncection to Logstash is really slow and therefore the uploading process lasts long.
+The process of allocating temporary buffers could possibly be repeated, if the log storage runs full during uploading of "old" log data.
+A possible scenario is an environment, where the network conncection to Logstash is really slow and therefore the uploading takes long.
 This process could repeat itself over and over again until the `maximumTotalLogStorageSize` is reached.
-Then, a new logging call blocks until enought memory space is available again, achieved through the completed uploading of log data, resulting in freed temporary buffers.
+Then, a new logging call blocks until enought memory space is available again, achieved through a partial completed uploading of log data, resulting in freed temporary buffers.
 In practice, approaching the `maximumTotalLogStorageSize` should basically never happen, except in very resource restricted environments.

 ```swift
 LoggingSystem.bootstrap { label in